-form the following steps: Set up the network to meet your requirement you deactivate the flow control on the part of the flow control and the redundancy function operates differently the deactivated globally and activated on ever Disable MRP on every device.
-Enable Spanning Tree on every device in the state on delivery, Spanning Tree is so icipating ports. ion are active at the same time, it is possible that the nan intended.
-(Default setting: flow control y port.) the network.
-Per form the following steps: □ Open the Switching > L2-Redundancy > □ Enable the function. □ Save the changes temporarily.
-To do enable configure spanning-tree operation show spanning-tree global Change to the Privileged EXEC mode.
+Perform the following steps: Set up the network to meet your requirements, initially without redundant lines.
+You deactivate the flow control on the participating ports.
+If the flow control and the redundancy function are active at the same time, it is possible that the redundancy function operates differently than intended.
+(Default setting: flow control deactivated globally and activated on every port.)
+Disable MRP on every device.
+Enable Spanning Tree on every device in the network.
+In the state on delivery, Spanning Tree is switched on in the device.
+Perform the following steps: ☐ Open the Switching > L2-Redundant☐ Enable the function. cy > Spanning Tree > Global dialog. ☐ Save the changes temporarily.
+To do this, click the 🗸 button. enable configure spanning-tree operation show spanning-tree global Change to the Privileged EXEC mode.
 Change to the Configuration mode.
 Enables Spanning Tree.
 Displays the parameters for checking.
-Nον w connect the redundant lines.
-Def ine the settings for the device that takes o ver the role of the root bridge.
-Per form the following steps: In the Priority field you enter a numeric The bridge with the numerically lowes root bridge of the network.
-Save the changes temporarily.
-To do t bridge ID has the highest priority and becomes the spanning-tree mst priority 0 <061440 in 4096er-Schritten> Specifies the bridge priority of the device.
-After saving, the dialog shows the followi The Bridge is root checkbox is marked: The Root port field shows the value 0.
-The Root path cost field shows the value.
-0. show spanning-tree global Displays the parameters for checking.
+Now connect the redundant lines.
+Define the settings for the device that take es over the role of the root bridge.
+Perform the following steps: ☐ In the Priority field you enter a numerically low root bridge with the numerically low root bridge of the network. ☐ Save the changes temporarily.
+To west bridge ID has the highest priority and becomes the spanning-tree mst priority 0 <06144 in 4096er-Schritten> Specifies the bridge priority of the device.
+After saving, the dialog shows the foll The Bridge is root checkbox is marl The Root port field shows the value The Root path cost field shows the ked. e 0.0. show spanning-tree global Displays the parameters for checking.